-- (1) The licensee must conduct the licensee's gaming operations under the licence in compliance with each prescribed standard. - (2) Subsection (1) applies- - (a) to a new licensee on and from the day that is 4 months after the day the licensee starts to conduct gaming on the licensed premises under the licence; and - (b) to a licensee other than a new licensee on and from- - (i) the day that is 4 months after the second time a relevant event for the licensee happens; or
+- (1) The licensee must conduct the licensee's gaming operations under the licence in compliance with each prescribed standard. - (2) Subsection (1) applies- - (a) to a new licensee on and from the day that is 4 months after the day the licensee starts to conduct gaming on the licensed premises under the licence; and - (b) to a licensee other than a new licensee on and from- - (i) the day that is 4 months after the second time a relevant event for the licensee happens; or - (ii) if, within 4 months after the second time a relevant event for the licensee happens, the chief executive gives the licensee a written notice stating a day later than the day mentioned in subparagraph (i)-the later day.

-Part 9 (Taxes, levies and fees), section 319 (Penalty for late payment) of the Act new licensee means a licensee who applied for the grant of the licence on or after 1 July 2005.
+new licensee means a licensee who applied for the grant of the licence on or after 1 July 2005.

-34 Section 299 (Monthly gaming machine reconciliation reports) of the Act prescribed standard means a standard made under section 54B of the Act about the minimum requirements for the following in the conduct of gaming operations-
+prescribed standard means a standard made under section 54B of the Act about the minimum requirements for the following in the conduct of gaming operations-